pantonante/3dRegistration/Experimenter/README.md

 - `additional_flags`: set some flags common to every experiment (e.g., select the closed form solution)
 - `report_flag`: the flag needed to specify the json output from the algorithm
 - `output`: path to the output report (the extension selects the format)
+- `dataset_variable`: this represent the x-asis in the graphs
 - `dataset`: an array of object, each containing
     - the x-axis value for the pair (this value will represent the x-axis on the output graphs)
     - the point clouds pair (P, Q)